Select Page

 At risk groups

-Diphtheria is considered to be rare in Australia, New Zealand and other high-income countries due to high rates of childhood vaccination, however it still exists in many countries where vaccines are not available or vaccination rates are low.
+Diphtheria is usually considered to be of low incidence in Australia, New Zealand and other high-income countries due to high rates of childhood vaccination(5, 8), however, it still exists in many settings where vaccines are not available or vaccination rates are low.

 Prevention

 Vaccination is the best way to prevent diphtheria infection.
-Diphtheria vaccination should be administered to children in a multi-dose schedule, as a booster to adolescents, and as a booster dose every ten-years for adults
+Diphtheria vaccination should be administered to children in a multi-dose schedule, as a booster to adolescents, and as a booster dose every ten years for adults(8, 9).

-Cases of diphtheria should be managed with preventative measures that include strict hand hygiene, respiratory etiquette, and the use of PPE consistent with standard and droplet precautions when in a healthcare facility.
+Cases of diphtheria should be managed with preventative measures that include strict hand hygiene, respiratory etiquette, and the use of PPE consistent with standard and transmission-based precautions when in a healthcare facility.
 Regular cleaning with a detergent and disinfectant of contaminated and high-touch surfaces will prevent contact transmission.

 Key messages: